Prince Frederick of Prussia (1911–1966): Studies in Britain and internment

-He was studying at Cambridge and lived incognito as the Count von Lingen when war broke out in September 1939.
+He was studying at Cambridge and lived incognito as the Count von Lingen when World War II broke out in September 1939.
 He was arrested and interned in May 1940.
 He was held in Britain for several months and sent to internment camps near Quebec City and soon afterwards in Farnham, Quebec.
 In both camps, he was elected camp leader by fellow inmates.

 British naturalisation in 1947

 He renounced his German citizenship in 1947.
 He was naturalised as a British citizen in October 1947 under the name Friedrich von Preussen (having also been known during residence in the UK as "George Mansfield").
 This naturalisation was controversial, in part because being a descendant of Sophia of Hanover, and having rights under the Act of Settlement 1701, as amended by the Sophia Naturalisation Act 1705, he had a claim to British citizenship from birth.
 His status in context of his claim for compensation for property seized in Poland was debated in Parliament and the law courts until 1961.